mandarjoshi90/triviaqa/README.md

 ## Requirements
 #### General
-- Python 3 (You should be able to run the evaluation scripts using Python 2.7 if you take care of unicode issues (see utils.utils.py).
+- Python 3.
+You should be able to run the evaluation scripts using Python 2.7 if you take care of unicode in ```utils.utils.py```.
-- BiDAF requires Python 3 -- check the original [repository][bidaf-orig-github] for more details.)
+- BiDAF requires Python 3 -- check the [original repository][bidaf-orig-github] for more details.

 #### Python Packages
-- tensorflow (deep learning library, verified on r0.11)
+- tensorflow (only if you want to run BiDAF, verified on r0.11)
-- nltk (NLP tools, verified on 3.2.1)
+- nltk
-- tqdm (progress bar, verified on 4.7.4)
+- tqdm

 ## Evaluation
 The ```dataset file``` parameter refers to files in the ```qa``` directory of the data (e.g., ```wikipedia-dev.json```).
 For file format, check out the ```sample``` directory in the repo.